core-interaction/core-interaction.github.io/syllabus.md

 ### Office hours

 I will have limited availability outside of our class time, and won’t keep scheduled “office hours.”
 Students should not rely on me to solve specific design or technical problems.
-Their first resource should be themselves, then [our course site](https://core-interaction.github.io) and its materials, and then each other.
+Their first resource should be themselves, then [this course site](https://core-interaction.github.io) and its materials, and then each other.
 If there are still questions—such as logistical or content ones—students can message me on [Slack](https://core-one-interaction.slack.com/archives/C03UTLMBMDH), and we will respond when I can.
 But this should never be a bottleneck; all of this works better when not done at the last minute.